 While there may be a desire to hold off any EVV planning until the state in which you operate decides which model they’ll use, the planning process should begin now.
 The process can include:

 - Researching EVV software providers, and determining which ones have the most experience and expertise in EVV solutions;

 - Analyzing the different methods that home care workers in the field can perform their EVV “check-ins” and determining which ones are most appropriate;

 - Auditing the information technology within the agency, and determining how EVV software will integrate into the current environment;

 - Examining any agency management software within the agency and determining if the EVV implementation provides an opportunity to upgrade and better integrate the agency’s overall technology set-up.

 EVV can be viewed simply as another regulatory requirement, but we believe there’s a positive perspective: It helps improve operational efficiencies and lower costs by ensuring visits are compliant, billings are accurate, services are documented, and better communication between office and field.

-We know because we’ve seen how our Sandata’s Santrax® Electronic Visit Verification™ solution has improved overall management and performance at agencies throughout the United States.
-Our Santrax EVV solution captures all the necessary information required by the 21st Century Cures Act, including date and time of the in-home visit, the tasks that were preformed, which caregiver provided care to the patient, and the exact location of service, along with other “checks and balances.”
-Sandata’s EVV™ solution provides for a number of different verification methods:
+Our Electronic Visit Verification™ solution has improved overall management and performance at home care and I/DD agencies throughout the United States.
+It captures all the necessary information required by the 21st Century Cures Act, including date and time of the in-home visit, the tasks that were preformed, which caregiver provided care to the patient, and the exact location of service, along with other “checks and balances.”
+There are a number of different verification methods:

 - Telephonic Visit Verification™: Automatic Number Identification technology validating telephone calls to log in and log out, and records tasks, time, and location of visit in real-time.